tkeller12/pyDEER/docs/source/install.rst

     python -m pip install pyDEER

 The required packages should automatically be installed when installing through pip.
-If for some reason these packages aren't installed.
-They can be installed as indicated below.
+If for some reason these packages aren't installed, they can be installed as indicated below.

 Requirements
 ------------